markusbombeck/wastewatertreatment/README.md

 # wastewatertreatment
-control system for emergency or temporarily wastewater treatment plant
+control system for emergency or temporary wastewater treatment plant